 Your learning will be complemented by experiencing the dental operations of the Durham College dental hygiene clinic located on campus.
 Further development of your knowledge, skill and attitude will occur with an 80-hour field placement in a dental office that provides you with further practical, hands-on learning opportunities in order to apply classroom theory to an occupational setting.
 Field placement occurs immediately following semester 2 and may run into the month of May.

-To be eligible for the field placement component of this program you must (at your expense) provide:
+It is required that students have completed the ESPC with Verified to be eligible for the field placement component of this program.
+You must (at your expense) provide:

 Graduates are eligible to obtain certification through the Ontario Dental Assistants Association (ODAA).